Sex Therapy for Women

 Feeling as if you are the only person struggling or being challenged with sex adds to your sense of embarrassment, hopelessness or avoidant, making it even harder to reach out for help.

 Many of the women we serve frequently begin asking for help from their medical doctors.
 The problem with this is that most medical doctors have little to no experience with sexual issues—medical schools only provide minimal experience and mainly in the area sexual reproduction—not sexual or pleasure physiology.
 This, more often then not, leads to even more feelings of hopelessness and giving up.
 CRIWB has expert therapist who are trained for sex therapy for women.

 The truth is that a woman’s body is quite wise.
 Although it may seem that it is working against you, it is actually keeping you safe and informing you that your sexual needs and requirements are not being met.

-With sex therapy for women at CRIW, we help women explore and better understand their own unique sexual self, sexual expression and sexual needs in order to create a healthy relationship with body, heart, mind and desire.
-CRIW is a warm, spiritual place that embraces all orientations, expressions, and lifestyles.
-With a multicultural group of clinicians trained in sex therapy for women, CRIW is a place of openness, cultural sensitivity, inclusiveness, and spirituality.
+With sex therapy for women at CRIWB, we help women explore and better understand their own unique sexual self, sexual expression and sexual needs in order to create a healthy relationship with body, heart, mind and desire.
+CRIWB is a warm, spiritual place that embraces all orientations, expressions, and lifestyles.
+With a multicultural group of clinicians trained in sex therapy for women, CRIWB is a place of openness, cultural sensitivity, inclusiveness, and spirituality.

 Sex therapy for women can provide a form of talk therapy that creates a safe space to find clear and workable solutions.